zimmermanncode/ganymede/README.rst

-Thanks to the embedded `jQuery UI Touch
-Punch <http://touchpunch.furf.com>`__, all that resizing and dragging also works via touch events.
+Thanks to the embedded jQuery UI Touch Punch, all that resizing and dragging also works via touch events.